-The proposal is not considered to be significant in respect to EPBC matters regarding EECs.
-The proposed revegetation and regeneration works on site in particular for 'Cumberland Plain Shale Woodland and Shale-Gravel Transition Forest', and the restoration of Western Sydney Dry Rainforest and Moist Woodland on Shale will result in a significant long term outcome for the ecology of the site.
+The proposal is not considered to be significant in respect to EPBC Act matters regarding TECs.
+The proposed revegetation and regeneration works on site for Cumberland Plain Shale Woodland and Shale-Gravel Transition Forest will result in a significant, positive, long term outcome for the ecology of the site.